Itahand/Sample-DAO/README.md

 ## Overview

  Congratulations!
 This is the first step in your journey towards learning how to build a DAO on the Flow network.
 This document's objective is to provide the basic tools and help you understand how to use them.
+You can read the full guide [here](https://medium.com/blockversity/build-a-dao-on-flow-21569387fc3a)

  All of the code that interacts with Flow is written with Cadence; a new high-level programming language intended for smart contract development.